fdjutant/finance-library/ReadMe.md

 [MonteCarloPricer.h](https://github.com/fdjutant/finance-library/blob/master/include/MonteCarloPricer.h)
 An object for computing pricing using Monte Carlo.
-- price: compute price of either call option or put option derivatives using Monte Carlo calculation.
+- price: compute price of either call option or put option derivatives using Monte Carlo calculation, with design patterns implementation.
 - priceAntitheticSampling: compute price for either call option or put option derivatives using Monte Carlo calculations with implementing variance reduction techniques, particularly the antithetic sampling, to improve the prediction.
 - priceDiscreteTimeKnockOut: compute price for knock-out options
 - computeDelta: compute delta of the call option price from Monte Carlo calculation.